shupershuff/PalworldServerTools/README.md

 - Unable to broadcast any messages with spaces in them for broadcast or shutdownmessage.
 Appears to be a game bug.

 # Usage and Limitations #
-Happy for you to make any modifications this script for your own needs providing:
+Happy for you to make any modifications this script for your own needs providing:<br>
  - Any variants of this script are never sold.
  - Any variants of this script published online should always be open source.
  - Any variants of this script are never modifed to enable or assist in any malicious behaviour including (but not limited to): Bannable Mods, Cheats, Exploits, Phishing, Botting.